STANDARD AUSTRALIAN CLASSIFICATION OF COUNTRIES (SACC)

-The SACC is based on the concept of geographic proximity.
-It groups neighbouring countries into progressively broader geographic areas based on similar social, cultural, economic and political characteristics.
+6.62 The Standard Australian Classification of Countries (SACC) (cat. no. 1269.0), available on the ABS website, is the Australian statistical standard for social statistics classified by country.
+The SACC is a 4 digit hierarchical classification, essentially based on the concept of geographic proximity.
+It groups neighbouring countries into progressively broader geographic areas on the basis of their similarity in terms of social, cultural, economic and political characteristics.